nlitsme/PythonMonkey/README.md

 This module is a replacement for the Jython monkeyrunner library that comes with the Android SDK.

+## monkeyrunner compatibility layer

+The monkeyrunner module is (almost) a drop-in replacement for the com.android.monkeyrunner Jython module.
+There is an issue with python 2 vs 3 language compatibility.
+The Jython interpreter shipped with the android SDK is quite old, it supports python 2.5.3.
+This python version does not have any of tbe future compatibility features which came with v2.6 and v2.7.
+This makes writing code which works both on python 3.x and in the Jython environnent a bit more difficult.
+Mostly this means, you can not use the print function, and you will have to use `sys.exc_info()` to access the most recent exception.

+To be able to use this module, create a subdirectory `com/android`, and put a symbolic link to the monkeyrunner.py file there.

+Then run your monkey script using:

+    python3 mymonkey.py

 ## Android sdk tools

 ### monkeyrunner